Buying Property in Italy

 Initial offer

 Your first commitment comes in writing.
 You'll submit your offer through an agent along with a small deposit.
-This transforms you from browser to buyer and gives the seller something concrete to consider.
+This transforms you from browser to a potential buyer and gives the seller something concrete to consider.
 The market moves at its own pace here - not rushed like back home.

 2